 Why’s of washing socks by hand and How’s

 Stretching of the socks is the main reason why many people choose to hand wash socks.
-Tangling, snagging in the washing machine are other concerns.
-Another reason is that your socks is too dirty to be tossed into the machine with other clothes.
-It happens, all too often with kids socks, than with anyone else’s.
+Tangling and snagging in the washing machine are other concerns.
+Another reason is that your socks are too dirty to be tossed into the machine with other clothes.
+It happens, all too often, with kids’ socks than with anyone else’s.